CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/getting-started.md

    ![](./media/gs-4.png)

-1. After signing in, ensure you can access:
+1. After signing in, ensure you can access the following services:
-   - **Azure AI Foundry / Azure OpenAI** (for the reasoning agent)
+   - **Microsoft Copilot Studio** (https://copilotstudio.microsoft.com) - for building your IT Support Copilot
-   - **Power Automate** (for remediation flows)
+   - **Power Automate** (https://make.powerautomate.com) - for creating notification flows
-   - **Microsoft Teams** (for alerts and escalation)
+   - **Microsoft Teams** - for sending resolution summaries and escalations
-   - **Dataverse** (for storing incident and action records, if used in this lab)
+   - **Office 365 Portal** (https://portal.office.com) - for accessing all Microsoft 365 services

+1. **Download the Lab Files:**
+   - Open **File Explorer**
+   - Navigate to `C:\LabFiles\AutonomousITAgent\datasets`
+   - Verify you can see the following files:
+     - IT_Support_FAQ_Password_Reset.pdf
+     - IT_Support_SOP_VPN_Issues.pdf
+     - IT_Support_SOP_Slow_Laptop.pdf
+     - IT_Support_SOP_Printer_Issues.pdf
+     - IT_Support_Test_Scenarios.csv
+   - These files will be used to build your copilot's knowledge base

-1. You are now ready to start building your Autonomous IT Troubleshooting Agent that leverages LLM reasoning, tool invocation, and Teams-based escalation.
+1. You are now ready to start building your **IT Support Copilot** using Microsoft Copilot Studio!
+This copilot will help employees with common IT issues like password resets, VPN problems, slow laptops, and printer troubleshooting.

 Now, click on the **Next** from lower right corner to move on next page.